 - Cache hits: Number of times the API cache is hit compared to total API calls.

 - Outages: API uptime, or the average API uptime.
+Check out our article on how to scale api driven apps.

 How Rakuten RapidAPI helps the CTO